Daxbot/sockhop/README.md

 ```

 The difference between the two new methods is that `connect` will throw if the first connection attempt fails (and then will *not* attempt to reconnect),
-while the `start` method will not resolve until the connection has succeded.
+while the `start` method will not resolve until the connection has succeded, failing as many times as necessary

 ### Auto event bubbling to sessions
 In version 2, the "receive" and "request" events on the server are automatically bubbled to the session: so in version 1 code: